open-xml-templating/docxtemplater/readme.md

 - [x] Problems with the filenames -> Fixed, using Downloadify.js and method **download**
 - [ ] Incompatibility with IE: Error : SCRIPT5022: End of stream reached (stream length = 14578, asked index = 18431).
 Corrupted zip ?
 - [x] Refactor: create an `ImgManager class`.
 Responsibility: retrieve images, changing images, on a file based view
-- [ ] Refactor: create a `BracketFinder class`, which will be a subclass used by XmlTemplater
+- [x] Refactor: create a `templaterState class`, which will be a subclass used by XmlTemplater
+- [x] create a nodejs api
+- [ ] solve problem with special symbols (cyrillic0
+- [ ] let the api user insert they own XML
+- [ ] stop overflooding the global scope:
+	- DocUtils
+	- XmlTemplater
+	- jsQrCode
+	- jsZip
 - [x] Change signature of loadDoc function